Email marketing is still one of the most effective ways to reach and engage customers.

 4. Neglecting mobile optimization

-With most emails being read on mobile devices, neglecting to optimize your emails for mobile can result in a poor user experience and low engagement rates.
-Ensure your emails are easy to read and navigate on mobile devices.
+As most emails are now accessed via phones or tablets, you must tailor your emails for mobile compatibility to avoid unsatisfactory user experiences and decreased engagement rates.
+Ensure your emails are simple to read and navigate on mobile devices.

 5. Ignoring unsubscribe requests

-Ignoring unsubscribe requests can lead to recipients developing a negative image of your business.
-To avoid annoying your email list, ensure you provide an easy way for subscribers to unsubscribe and promptly remove themselves from your email list.
+Disregarding unsubscribe requests may cause recipients to perceive your company negatively.
+To prevent irritating your email list, offer a straightforward method for subscribers to unsubscribe and swiftly remove themselves from your email list.

 Moving on from best and worst practices, have you ever wondered, “Is there a sequencing that I need to observe to move my lead from one funnel stage to the next using email?”
 The answer is “yes.”